ntcho/Sunrin2017/Korean/README.md

    - Except that, always fill the first blank
  - Place the period and comma on the new blank (left bottom of the new blank)
    - If the line is filled, place the period or the comma on the right of the last word

+## 2nd exam

+Damn a lot of things that i can't even write it